tomrains/miscProjects/projects/conways-game-of-life/README.md

 Stuff I could do on June 25:

-Switch out the colors for images of plants - seeds, sprout, flower, bush, tree make the page mobile responsive get start and stop button where you can have it keep going indefinitely
+Switch out the colors for images of plants - seeds, sprout, tiny tree, regular tree, tree about to die make the page mobile responsive get start and stop button where you can have it keep going indefinitely would like to add some background on what it is since it's not self-explanatory